nigel-bruce-khan/BEASTLAB22/assignment3/report/README.md

 ![k_effect](k_effect.png)

 With k = 75, after 64 iterations we head back to the element with index *next = 0*.This is not the case for k = 79 and 81, who complete 128 iterations without repetitions (i.e, traversal along the whole list).
 We can also see a cluster on K=75 (blue), so neighboring items are being accessed sequentially.
+Further improvement in our k routine is necessary, since we believe that this aspect is affecting our outcomes.
+Nonetheless, we proceed our analysis based on the results obtained for this task.

 # 2c)